 Build new sober associations and coping skills to decrease triggering effect of many day-to-day activities

-Familiarize or reengage in recovery community and begin work in a 12-Step or other sobriety support program
+Familiarize or reengage in recovery community and begin work in a recovery support program

 Begin mending relationships with loved ones through family visits, therapy and a carefully crafted transitioning plan

-Address trauma in a safe manner ranging from a lighter approach with DBT (Dialectical Behavioral Therapy) skills and Emotional Freedom Therapy (EFT), or a deeper approach through EMDR (Eye Movement Destabilization and Reprocessing)
+Address trauma in a safe manner ranging from a lighter approach with DBT (Dialectical Behavioral Therapy) skills and Emotional Freedom Therapy (EFT), or a deeper approach through EMDR (Eye Movement Desensitization and Reprocessing)

 OUR PHASE SYSTEM

-At Eden Hill, residents move through a Phase system as they progress in their recovery.
-For the initial two weeks all women must be accompanied by a fellow resident or staff member to leave the property, and gain increasing independence as they progress through to Phase 2, most likely during the second month of her stay.
-Phases are built upon a point system measured by each resident's completion of daily chore, timely attendance to all groups, daily attendance of a 12-step meeting and compliance with all of Eden Hill's rules.
+At Eden Hill, residents move through a Phase system as they progress in their recovery and participate fully in our program.
+Phases are built upon a point system measured by each resident's completion of her daily chore, timely attendance to all groups, daily attendance of a recovery support group and compliance with all of Eden Hill's rules.

 During Phase 2 residents begin the process of transitioning with overnight visits as approved by staff, in addition to extended curfews for day visits.
 Having a set daily program encourages residents to plan their meeting schedule, appointments (be it with a therapist, psychiatrist, doctor, dentist), family visits and other personal or professional obligations in advance.